yhfan-ischool/W207-Final-Project/README.md

 ## Project Structure

-* `data` contains the train, test and submission data
+* `zip_data` contains the zipped data since it's too large to push to Github
+* `data` is where the data should be unzipped too.
+The .gitignore file should cause git to ignore thes files
 * `models` contains the models used for evaluating and predicting the data ..* `final_project.ipynb` is the master jupyter notebook for submission ..* All other personal exploration notebooks must be named withe user's name for reference